-AN ENLIGHTENED LAW The Pine Tree State leads the nation in light bulb recycling.
+The Pine Tree State leads the nation in light bulb recycling.

 The proverbial light bulb went on in Maine this past summer.
 The Pine Tree State was the first state in the nation to institute a manufacturer-based light bulb recycling law.

 After national legislation was passed to start phasing out incandescent light bulbs in 2012 for the more efficient compact fluorescent light bulbs (with a total transition expected by 2014), Maine decided to proactively pass a law requiring that light bulb manufacturers facilitate recycling of their own products.

 The disposal of CFLs is a controversial issue because it’s not as simple as throwing the used bulb in the garbage.
 If you do that, the mercury inside the glass either escapes as air vapor or leaches into the ground and gets into soil and groundwater.

 The new law “takes the responsibility for managing the hazardous substances away from the environment and our public health,” says Matt Prindiville, the toxic projects director at the Natural Resources Council of Maine.
 “It takes those costs [now] being borne by the local governments and transfers those costs to the manufacturers.
 It also puts the incentive in their court to use less toxic materials.”
 For Mainers it means a safe, effective, and free method of recycling the bulbs.
 Currently, towns foot the bill, the majority of which pass it along to residents through a dollar charge to dispose of each bulb.

 The National Resources Council of Maine, which endorsed the bill, sees the new law as coming just in time.